lzl124631x/LeetCode/leetcode/146. LRU Cache/README.md

 We'd better write the logic as comments first, then we can find the detailed data structure we need and see if there is any common utility function that we can extract.

+Need to remember the signature of the `splice` function: `toList.splice(toListIterator, fromList, fromListIterator)` is moving the data pointed by the `fromListIterator` from the `fromList` into the position pointed by the `toListIterator` within the `toList`.

 ## Solution 1.

 Use a `list<pair<int, int>> data` to store the key-value pairs, `unordered_map<int, list<pair<int, int>>::iterator> m` to store the mapping from **key** to **the corresponding iterator pointing into data**.